jenkinsci/split-admin-plugin/README.md

 The Whitelist terminology is renamed to Targetlist, this will impact existing task.
 If you already have Version 1.0 installed, before upgrading to the new version, please do the following:
 1. Check all the Jobs that use Split Admin task: AddKeyToWhiteList
-2. Write down the details for each "AddKeyToWhiteList" task (workspace, environment, split, treatment and key values)
+2. Write down the details for each "AddKeyToWhiteList" task (workspace, environment, feature flag, treatment and key values)
 3. Delete the "AddKeyToWhiteList" task and save the job
 4. Upgrade the Split Admin plugin
 5. Open the jobs and re-add the task "AddKeyToTargetList" with the previous variables values.